Dragon Ball Z: Films

-Television specials and original video animations
+Television specials and OVAs

 Three TV specials based on Dragon Ball Z were produced and broadcast on Fuji TV.
 The first two were Dragon Ball Z: Bardock – The Father of Goku in 1990 and Dragon Ball Z: The History of Trunks in 1993, the latter being based on a special chapter of the original manga.
 Both were licensed by Funimation in North America and AB Groupe in Europe.
 In 2013, a two-part hour-long crossover with One Piece and Toriko, titled Dream 9 Toriko & One Piece & Dragon Ball Z Chō Collaboration Special!!, was created and aired.

 Additionally, two original video animations (OVAs) bearing the Dragon Ball Z title have been made.
 The first is Dragon Ball Z Side Story: Plan to Eradicate the Saiyans, which was originally released in 1993 in two parts as "Official Visual Guides" for the video game of the same title.
 Dragon Ball: Plan to Eradicate the Super Saiyans was a 2010 remake of this OVA.
 None of the OVAs have been dubbed into English, and the only one to see a release in North America is the 2010 remake, which was subtitled and included as a bonus feature in Dragon Ball: Raging Blast 2.

 Video games

-Over 57 video games are bearing the Dragon Ball Z name across a range of platforms from the Nintendo Entertainment System to the current generation consoles, with the most recent release being Dragon Ball Z: Kakarot in 2020.
+Over 57 video games bear the Dragon Ball Z name across a range of platforms from the Nintendo Entertainment System to the current generation consoles, with the most recent release being Dragon Ball Z: Kakarot in 2020.

 In North America, licensing rights had been given to both Namco Bandai and Atari.
 In 1999, Atari acquired exclusive rights to the video games through Funimation, a deal which was extended for five more years in 2005.
 A 2007 dispute would end with Atari paying Funimation $3.5 million.
 In July 2009, Namco Bandai was reported to have obtained exclusive rights to release the games for a period of five years.
 This presumably would have taken effect after Atari's licensing rights expired at the end of January 2010.